 We encourage graduates from international medical schools to submit letters of recommendation from mentors within the U.S. from hands-on clinical rotations whenever possible, especially in the field of internal medicine.
+However, we recognize the limitations created by the COVID-19 pandemic, and will remain flexible in this regard.
 Please note: ECFMG certificates, when appropriate, must be current prior to the Match.

 It is our policy to adhere to the guidelines published by the Accreditation Council for Graduate Medical Education (ACGME) regarding selection of our applicants.